 The best wedding advice for newlyweds is to remember that debts incurred when you were still single should be settled individually.
-Conjugal or joint debts include housing, child care, maternity and childbirth, wedding expenses, and other forms of financing borrowed after the wedding.
+Meanwhile, conjugal or joint debts include housing, child care, maternity and childbirth, wedding expenses, and other forms of financing borrowed after the wedding.

-One of the best pieces of advice for a newlywed couple, it’s good for you and your partner to set financial goals.
-These goals will serve as a guide on how much money you should save, earn, and expend into your investments.
+One of the best pieces of advice for a newlywed couple is to set financial goals.
+These goals will guide you on how much money you should save, earn, and expend on your investments.

 Got cash as a wedding gift?
-Decide how much you’ll keep in your savings account for emergency purposes.
-As a good start, save emergency funds equivalent to 6 to 8 months’ worth of your salary is a good start.
+Decide how much to keep in your savings account for emergency purposes.
+As a good start, save emergency funds equivalent to six to eight months’ worth of your salary.
 Put your emergency funds in an interest-bearing deposit account―don’t just keep it in a drawer or safe at home.

 Aside from your emergency fund, you can also set a portion aside for future investments.
 Later on, you may want to purchase big-ticket items to furnish your new home.
-Or if you’re not yet anticipating a new member in your family, check out investment platforms to help your money grow.
+You can also check out investment platforms to help your money grow.

 Different types of investments, such as unit trusts and mutual funds, have different levels of risks and returns.
 Determine your risk appetite and your investment goals to figure out how much to invest and what to invest in.

 Risk appetite is the amount of risk and type of investment you're willing to accept.
 It’s different from risk tolerance, which is the specific maximum risk you can take when making an investment.
 Your risk appetite and risk tolerance make up your risk profile.